chrisrzhou/init-js/readme.md

 ### Config

-You can use a custom config file with the `--config`.
+You can use a custom config file with the `--config` argument.

 The base config is personalized for use by the [author][].